 Now that we have some perspective on tuition, let's return to how much each school’s graduates earn, and how much debt they graduate with.
 The CollegeScorecard data contains a column for "median earnings of students working and not enrolled 10 years after entry," and "the median original amount of the loan principal upon entering repayment."
 For brevity I'll refer to these as "earnings" and "debt", respectively.
 Note that here are many variations of these columns in the dataset if you're interested in exploring further.

 In figure 3 I plot earnings vs debt for all universities in the United States.
 This plot appears much more scattered, with less clumping by sector compared to the faculty salary vs tuition plot above.
-To interact with the data, please visit the interactive page here, and select the appropriate columns.

 So which universities yield the highest-earning students?
 I assumed that the Ivy-League schools would pepper the top of this plot, but I was incorrect.
 In fact, the schools that produce the top-earners are medically-associated colleges.
 At the top of the list is the Louisiana State University Health Sciences Center-Shreveport, although this is slightly misleading considering they have a very small number of undergraduates (50 in 2012, currently 35 ref).
 A list of the top-earning universities is given in table 1 (click the button below to show).